 A final thing to keep in mind is that HIPAA, the federal health information privacy law, doesn’t apply to period-tracking apps.

-What to look for in a period tracking app
+What to look for in a safe period tracker

 The EU has the strictest privacy regulations in the world.
-European law honors their community’s health data more than any other country, so using an app that was developed under the European Union is one of the safest bets.
+European law honors its community’s health data more than any other region, so using an app that was developed under the European Union is one of the safest bets.

 Depending on where you live, too, you may be subject to additional protection.
-For example, California, Colorado, and Virginia residents have additional rights over their data, but it still doesn’t fully compare to GDPR regulations in the EU.
+For example, California, Colorado, and Virginia residents have additional rights over their data, but it still doesn’t fully compare to the GDPR (General Data Protection Regulation) in the EU.

 When you pay for the use of an app, you become the main customer, not advertisers or other third parties they could be selling your data to.
-If you want your data to be secure, paying for it is a great place to start, though be sure to read any privacy policy you sign regardless to dig further into which rights you’re giving up when you decide to use their platform.
+If you want your data to be secure, paying for it is a great place to start, though be sure to read any privacy policy you sign, regardless of digging further into which rights you’re giving up when you decide to use their platform.

 If a company genuinely cares about data privacy, they will make it known in their core product messaging and/or include it as a section in their footer, so you can read more about how they plan to protect your data.